 Jotform is a leading provider of custom digital forms with diverse functionality that allows users to either fill out a request online ahead of time or on the day of the test via digital in-person check-in through the Jotform Health App.

-Jotform’s HIPAA-compliant forms (available to those on a Jotform Gold plan or higher) provide medical practitioners with an easy and secure way to collect patient information.
+Jotform’s HIPAA-friendly forms (available to those on a Jotform Gold plan or higher) provide medical practitioners with an easy and secure way to collect patient information.
 Medical practices can use these forms to collect the data and information mentioned above in one central source, in addition to scheduling testing appointments, securing patient approval and consent, and collecting any necessary payments.

 On top of great functionality, Jotform has made these essential data-collection tools free for all Coronavirus responders, including healthcare providers, government organizations, and nonprofits.
 For those in the European Union, Jotform is GDPR compliant to ensure the safety and security of all sensitive data collected.